-If you’re here, it means you've heard about The Curious Whore.
+If you’re here, it means you've heard something about The Curious Whore.

 Maybe someone sent you a line.